 Tripping Hazards

 Of course, safety needs to be a paramount concern.
 Dementia can result in a reduced threshold for recognizing risks, as well as responding to them.
 Remove tripping hazards, such as area rugs, ottomans, and other objects that might be out of the person’s line of sight to make navigation safer.
 It bears mention that small pets that like to play underfoot can also be a hazard.
-Obviously, there are other issues with small pets for a person with dementia that we will not discuss here.
+Obviously, there are other issues with small pets for a person living with dementia that we will not discuss here.

 Medications and Harmful Substances

-Since a person with dementia may have compromised judgment, recognized hazardous substances, such as bleach and cleaning supplies, should be locked away so that they cannot be ingested.
+Since a person living with dementia may have compromised judgment, recognized hazardous substances, such as bleach and cleaning supplies, should be locked away so that they cannot be ingested.
 Similarly, precautions must be taken with normal items that might not typically be considered hazardous, but can be dangerous.
 Personal care products, such as nail polish and remover, lotions and shampoo/conditioner can be poisonous if swallowed.
 Even toothpaste, if ingested in sufficient quantities, can be toxic, due to its fluoride content.

 It is important to regularly inspect the environment to ensure that there is nothing dangerous present.
 Remember to regularly check the refrigerator for spoiled food.
 This list is not complete, so be sure to always exercise common sense.